dearRongerr/Rongerr.github.io/docs/sticks/4_mkdocs.md

     This is a note.
 ```

+!!! note
+    This is a note.

 ```markdown
 ??? question "What is the meaning of life, the universe, and everything?"
 ```

+??? question "What is the meaning of life, the universe, and everything?"

 ```markdown
 !!! abstract